0xafraidoftime/0xafraidoftime/README.md

 ## The Professional Plot Twist

 When not orchestrating digital mayhem, AfraidofTime is an **AI Engineer** with roots in software automation, now focused on building intelligent systems that create real-world impact in finance, defence, and public sectors.

+**Current Mission:** At Bank of America Merrill Lynch, I work on automation and Python-based tooling in the Fixed Income & Rates Risk space, while pursuing my M.Tech in Artificial Intelligence from BITS Pilani.

 ### Core Technical Arsenal
 ```python